agent-thor/Governance-Trading-Agent/README.md

    - `discussion_link`: Link to discussion (optional)
    - `timestamp`: When the proposal was created

-This ensures the bot can process the data correctly for sentiment analysis and trading decisions.
+This ensures the agent can process the data correctly for sentiment analysis and trading decisions.

 ## Conclusion

-The Governance Trading Bot provides an automated solution for monitoring cryptocurrency governance proposals and executing trades based on sentiment analysis.
+The Governance Trading Agent provides an automated solution for monitoring cryptocurrency governance proposals and executing trades based on sentiment analysis.
 By following this documentation, you should be able to:

-1. Install and configure the bot with your preferred settings
+1. Install and configure the agent with your preferred settings
-2. Run the bot to monitor proposals and execute trades
+2. Run the agent to monitor proposals and execute trades
 3. Use the API to manage trades manually when needed
 4. Customize the data provider to fetch proposals from different sources